 From Kansas “Dust In The Wind” to The Beatles “Blackbird”, to Flamenco, folk or classical guitar, fingerpicking is a really fun technique.

 There is also something really freeing about not having to hold a pick.

-This is a fun technique that allows to play really fast, fluent melody lines.
-Rather than picking every note, you use a series of slides, hammer-ons and pull offs.
+This is a fun technique that allows playing really fast, fluent melody lines.
+Rather than picking every note, you use a series of slides, hammer-ons, and pull-offs.
 This technique is heavily used in the soloing styles of for example Joe Satriani or Steve Vai.